ariellepollock/ariellepollock/README.md

-a### Hey 👋 I’m Arielle, a product manager and multidisiplinary designer 👩🏻‍💻 I’m coming from a background in industrial design and 10+ years of experience as a hybrid designer and director focusing on advertising, art direction, digital design, and brand identity systems.
+### Hey 👋 I’m Arielle, a product manager and multidisiplinary designer 👩🏻‍💻
+I’m coming from a background in industrial design and 10+ years of experience as a hybrid designer and director focusing on advertising, art direction, digital design, and brand identity systems.
 I want to utilize my multidisciplinary design knowledge to bridge the gap between software engineering and communication design.
 Chicago-based, but you can often find me sampling other cities.

 - 👀 I’m interested in generative ai